iconify/website/docs/usage/svg/index.md

 ### Functions

-Not using any frameworks, but want to automate process?
+Not using any frameworks, but want to automate the build process?

 [Iconify Utils](/docs/libraries/utils/index.md) offers easy to use functions that generate SVG.